First Circle raises $1.3M for its SME lending service in the Philippines

 First Circle also made the processes more SME friendly, reducing the wait time, which can traditionally be as much as a month, to days and simplifying the paper trail involved.

 To date it has paid out over $5 million in loans.
-Lynch told TechCrunch in an interview that the it typically provides $10,000 with over a payback duration of three months.
+Lynch told TechCrunch in an interview that the company typically provides $10,000 with over a payback duration of three months.
 Loans are underwritten by a credit pool supplied by a mix of asset managers and family offices, who take more than half of all earnings from the loan book, Lynch said.

 “Often clients we deal with haven’t had access to formal credit,” he explained.
 “We’re not in the business of over-extending our clients’ loans, we look at what they can do now, such as customer numbers and transaction.
 Alternative information can come together to allow us to underwrite with a degree of certainty without traditional metrics.”